mfrachet/rn-native-portals/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+_This repository hasn't been published yet, I need some help to expose the native component to JS_

 React Native implementation of [ReactDOM portals](https://reactjs.org/docs/portals.html) using a declarative API.

 This library makes possible the _teleportation_ of views from a place to another one.